Skip to contents

 Replicate Figure 7: concentration-time profiles over 12 months

-Figure 7 of Fiedler-Kelly 2019 shows median and 90% prediction intervals for fremanezumab concentration-time profiles under the two phase 3 regimens.
+Figure 7 of Fiedler-Kelly 2019 shows median and 90% prediction intervals for fremanezumab concentration-time profiles under the two phase 3 SC regimens.

 fig7 <- sim %>%